SteFly Canopy Flasher

 By the way: The manufacturers of construction and surveying lasers are also increasingly opting for a green instead of red laser color for their most powerful products due to the significantly better visibility.

 What is good for visual awareness also has a disadvantage: the more powerful the LEDs, the more care must be taken to ensure that no one (especially children) looks directly into the flash light from a short distance.
 We have therefore decided to only offer our LED flasher for gliders in combination with a control box.
 It evaluates FLARM signals and enables the LEDs to begin flashing automatically as soon as the aircraft is in the air.
+After landing, the canopy flasher switches off automatically.
 This only requires that the ACL switch on the instrument panel is set to "On".
 We deliberately did not use a control LED, which is usually attached to the back of the canopy flasher, to avoid reflections in the canopy.
 However, when the ACL switch on the instrument panel is flipped, the SteFly Canopy Flasher signals that it is working properly by two short, reduced-brightness flashes.

 However, make absolutely sure that nobody is looking directly into the canopy flasher or into the reflected beam when the canopy flasher is switched on!
 This could possibly damage the retina temporarily or even permanently.